Fikoko/Optivar/README.md

 See the end of this file for further copyright and license information.

-This repository only includes simple parser and simple debugger.
+This repository can be used for most recent compiler/debugger.

 ### Dependencies